It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 If you’re here, it’s because something in your body knew this wasn’t "just anxiety."
 It knew something wasn’t sitting right.
 That matters.

 This space exists because naming things can change everything.
 Because your experience is real.
 And because healing is possible.
+With the right support, therapy for overwhelmed moms, and most of all, your own voice.